Paris Olympics Day 3: Nadal loses in what is likely his final singles match of storied career

 “You can’t argue with the scoreline, to be honest,” the 20-year-old American said.

-She pushed the pace hard through the first half of the gruelling race — the butterfly and backstroke legs — to leave everyone in her wake except American Katie Grimes.
+She pushed the pace hard through the first half of the grueling race — the butterfly and backstroke legs — to leave everyone in her wake except American Katie Grimes.

 Grimes, who is also swimming the open water event in Paris, held on to claim the silver and the Americans also grabbed the bronze when Emma Weyant touched third.